The physics of boundary conditions in reaction-diffusion problems

-The reaction boundary is $r=R$, i.e. the contact distance between the particles and the quencher, $A$.
-It can be seen that the reactions~\eqref{e:annihscheme} describe a two-state system, where each molecule can switch between two states, either in the bulk or at some prescribed boundary.
-Consequently, posing the problem properly requires that mass be conserved.
+The contact distance $r=a$ between the particles and the quencher, $A$, is the reaction boundary.
+It can be seen that the reactions~\eqref{e:annihscheme} describe a two-state system, where each molecule can switch between two states, either in the bulk or at contact with an $A$ molecule, but never disappears.
+Consequently, mass should be conserved, which can be ensured through Dirac-delta reactivities~\cite{Szabo:1982vk}.
 The reaction-diffusion equations corresponding to the chemical scheme~\eqref{e:annihscheme} read

 The whole idea is that the boundary conditions for the system~\eqref{e:annihphys:1} should follow self-consistently from the chemical reactions and take into account that no mass ought to disappear in this problem.
-This can be done by integrating eqs.~\eqref{e:annihphys} from $r=0$ to $r=R+\delta R$ with $c(r) = c^\ast(r) = 0$ for $r < R$.
-This exercise, followed by the limit $\delta R\to 0$, gives the desired BCs,
+This can be done by integrating eqs.~\eqref{e:annihphys} from $r=a-\delta a$ to $r=a+\delta a$ with $c(r) = c^\ast(r) = 0$ for $r < a$ (see supplemental information).
+This exercise, followed by the limit $\delta a\to 0$, gives the desired BCs,

 Note that these correspond to reflecting BCs of the total density $c+c^\ast$, which states correctly that real particles can exist in either the relaxed or excited state, but should not vanish mysteriously.\\ In order to determine the encounter rate, we can restrict to the stationary problem.
 The general solution of this takes the form